AlfonsoDelaLuna/Clinic_Management_System/README.md

 Follow these steps to get the application running on your local machine.

 ### Prerequisites
--   A web server environment like XAMPP or WAMP.
+-   A web server environment like XAMPP.
 -   [Composer](https://getcomposer.org/) for managing PHP dependencies.

 ### 1. Database Setup